-In addition to CNS dysfunction, heart failure and cardiogenic shock, persistent pulmonary hypertension, respiratory distress syndrome, gastrointestinal perforation,
+In addition to CNS dysfunction, heart failure and cardiogenic shock, persistent pulmonary hypertension, respiratory distress syndrome, gastrointestinal perforation, hematuria, and acute tubular necrosis are associated with perinatal asphyxia secondary to inadequate perfusion .

 After delivery, hypoxia is due to respiratory failure and circulatory insufficiency.
 The severity of neonatal encephalopathy depends on the duration and timing of injury.
-Symptoms develop over a series of days, making it important to perform serial neurological examinations (see Table 99-4).
+Symptoms develop over a series of days, making it important to perform serial neurological examinations.
 During the initial hours after an insult, infants have a depressed level of consciousness.
 Periodic breathing with apnea or bradycardia is present, but cranial nerve functions are often spared with intact pupillary responses and spontaneous eye movement.
 Seizures are common with extensive injury.
 Hypotonia is also common as an early manifestation.